 Flevy Management Insights Case Study

-Revenue Management System Overhaul for Boutique Lodging Chain
+Case Study: Revenue Management System Overhaul for Boutique Lodging Chain

 David Tang | Management Information Systems

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Management Information Systems to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A mid-sized boutique lodging chain struggled with its Revenue Management System, leading to inaccurate pricing strategies and declining revenue per available room.
 Following an upgrade, the chain achieved a 12% increase in RevPAR and improved pricing accuracy, highlighting the importance of effective Change Management and user training in technology implementation.